Port Vale F.C.: Rivalries and supporters

-The club's official matchday programme is highly rated, and was voted the best in League Two in 2010–11.
+The club's official matchday programme was published from 1949 to 2024.
+It was voted the best in League Two in 2010–11.
 Supporters also produced three unofficial fanzines.
-The oldest are The Memoirs of Seth Bottomley printed in the 1990s and the Vale Park Beano, which has been printed since 1997.
+The oldest are The Memoirs of Seth Bottomley printed in the 1990s but now defunct and the Vale Park Beano, which has been printed since 1997; the Beano took its name as a dig at Stoke's stadium being constructed partially with the funding of the local council.
 Derek I'm Gutted! is also a long-running fanzine, and has been printed since August 2000; the name was inspired by a remark by then-manager Brian Horton to local journalist Derek Davis following a defeat to Tranmere Rovers.
 The OneValeFan fansite is the largest independent Port Vale website and has been running since 1996; it was originally titled There's only one Vale fan in Bristol? in reference to founder Rob Fielding's location.
-The Ale and the Vale podcast was shortlisted for the Real EFL League One Podcast of the Year award.
+The Ale and the Vale podcast won the Real EFL League One Podcast of the Year award in 2023.

-The club's most famous supporter is singer Robbie Williams, who was raised in Stoke-on-Trent.
+The club's most famous supporter is singer Robbie Williams, raised in Stoke-on-Trent.
 Before administration in 2012, he was a major shareholder, having bought £240,000 worth of available shares in the club in February 2006.
 For this investment, a restaurant at Vale Park is named after him.
 For the football game FIFA 2000, he provided an original theme song with "It's Only Us", on the condition that Port Vale should be included in the game, which they were, located in the Rest of World section.
 This song was also featured on the only FIFA Soundtrack CD release by EMI.
 In 2005 Williams founded Los Angeles Vale F.C., a Super Metro League team in the United States, named after Port Vale and based at his L.A. home.
 His best friend, TV presenter Jonathan Wilkes, is also a Vale fan.
-Another famous fan is darts legend Phil Taylor; Burslem born, "The Power" is a 16 time world champion of the sport.
-The singer Simon Webbe was signed up to the club's youth side as a teenager until a torn ligament at age seventeen put an end to any sporting ambitions.
+Another famous fan is darts legend Phil Taylor; Burslem born, "The Power" is a 16-time world champion of the sport.
+The singer Simon Webbe was signed up to the club's youth team as a teenager until a torn ligament at age 17 put an end to any sporting ambitions.
 The children's illustrator and author Bob Wilson, is also a fan.
 His Stanley Bagshaw series of books is set in an area based on Stoke, and the protagonist supports a thinly disguised version of the Vale; even basing a book on their 1954 Cup run – albeit with a successful conclusion.